learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Shadcn.md

 If you want to manually install shadcn/ui, follow this [tutorial](https://ui.shadcn.com/docs/installation/manual).

-## Creating and Customizing Components
+## Example: Creating and Customizing a Button Component

 <!-- This [document](https://ui.shadcn.com/docs/components/button) shows the steps you need to take in order to install and use a `Button` component in your project.  -->